insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Prepping for second interview with reading about Big O as well as udemy course on Angular.
 **Thoughts:** I am starting to understand the more specific use cases for angular but still think React is the much better framework.

+### Day 32: Feb 23, 2021

+**Today's Progress**: Reviewing JS and working on my Combat Tracker App today.
+I got the app to return data from the DB and using map got each monster in the db to render to the page in a collapsable card with all the relevant information loading.
+At this point the app is useable as a beastiary.
+Tomorrow I want to get the search function added so I can search through my beastiary and filter out the ones I'm not looking for.
+Also need to figure out how to sort by the names of the beasts.
+Will look into prop drilling to sort this out.
+**Thoughts:** Really happy to see this project starting to work so far so thing's I am comfortable doing.
+Tomorrow we will work on getting the form search done and then continue to try and solve the sorting problem.